 - working professionals new to or looking for a refresher course in environmental law (such as interns, summer clerks, and associates, or second-career professionals).

-The oldest major environmental statutes in the United States have existed for more than four decades.
-This session serves as an introduction to the framework of environmental law and also highlights two of its major statutes.
+The oldest major environmental statutes in the United States have existed for approximately five decades.
+This session serves as an introduction to the framework of environmental law and also highlights two of its major statutes: the National Environmental Policy Act (NEPA) and the Endangered Species Act (ESA).

-The Endangered Species Act (ESA) is the principal law for the protection of endangered species.
-Administered by the U.S. Fish and Wildlife Service (USFWS) and the Commerce Department's National Marine Fisheries Service (NMFS), ESA protects and recovers imperiled species deemed either “endangered” or “threatened” and the ecosystems that they depend on.
+The Endangered Species Act is the principal law for the protection of endangered species.
+Administered by the U.S. Fish and Wildlife Service (USFWS) of the Department of the Interior and the Commerce Department's National Marine Fisheries Service (NMFS), the statute protects and recovers imperiled species deemed either “endangered” or “threatened” and the ecosystems on which they depend.

 A recording of this session will be posted to this page, usually within three business days of the live event.